rsynthbio is an R package that provides a convenient

 -

-# Get a sample query for bulk RNA-seq
+# Create a query for the bulk model

-# Get a sample query for single-cell RNA-seq
+# Create a query for the single-cell model

 # Inspect the query structure